Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Conclusion

 \section{Conclusion}

-Our study highlights the widespread presence of underspecified questions in current QA benchmarks, which can harm the reliability of current QA model evaluation.
+Our study highlights the widespread presence of underspecified questions in current QA benchmarks, which can affect the reliability of QA model evaluation.
 We introduce an LLM-based classifier to detect such queries and a rewriter to transform them into fully specified forms.
-Across multiple datasets, LLMs struggle on underspecified questions, but performance improves significantly once ambiguities are resolved, showing that many apparent QA failures reflect question clarity rather than model limitations.
+Across multiple widely used QA datasets, LLMs consistently struggle with underspecified questions when no supplementary contextual information (e.g., contextual paragraph) is provided, but performance improves significantly once underspecification/ambiguities are resolved, showing that many apparent QA failures reflect question clarity rather than model limitations.

-These findings highlight underspecification as a critical factor in QA evaluation, and we argue that future work should pay extra attention to QA underspecification by identifying, annotating, and possibly rewriting these questions.
+These findings highlight underspecification as a universally critical factor in QA evaluation, and we argue that future work should pay extra attention to QA underspecification by identifying, annotating, and possibly rewriting these questions.
 This will help shed light on the real capabilities of LLMs as effective and reliable QA models.